Painting Tiles in Kitchen and Bathroom: the MissPompadour DIY-Tutorial

 How long does the colour last?

-We cannot guarantee the durability of tile painting.
-In fact, how long a coat of paint lasts on tiles depends very much on how it is used.
+We cannot guarantee the durability of tile paints.
+How long a coat of paint lasts on tiles depends heavily on how it is used.
 Every painted surface is subject to a certain amount of wear and tear, and this wear and tear depends on the amount of use.
-For example, a tiled floor in a single household without pets, where shoes are consistently taken off at the front door, is naturally subject to different wear and tear than in a family of 5 with a dog and cat, where people sometimes walk into the entrance with dirty rubber boots.
-In addition, every floor is treated differently and everyone has a different perception of how a floor is used.
-You have to decide for yourself and your family whether you want to paint a floor or whether you would rather look for another alternative.
-You can also protect heavily trafficked areas with a runner.
+For example, a tiled floor in a single household without pets, where shoes are always taken off at the front door, is naturally subject to different wear and tear than in a family of five with a dog and cat, where dirty wellies are sometimes walked on in the entrance.
+What's more, every floor is treated differently and everyone has a different opinion of how a floor should be used.
+You have to decide for yourself and your family whether you want to paint a floor or look for another alternative.
+High-traffic areas can also be additionally protected with a runner.

 Do I have to repaint the tiles at some point?

-It is possible that wear and tear will appear over time.
-If there are scratches or small chips, you can touch them up very easily.
-You sand the areas a little with the Sanding Pad and simply paint over them again with your varnish or chalk paint.
+Signs of wear and tear may appear over time.
+If there are scratches or small chips, you can repair them very easily.
+Sand the areas a little with the sanding pad and simply paint over them again with your varnish or chalk paint.
 A painted floor can be a good solution for a few years.
-And if you don't like the colour anymore, just paint over it with another of our fantastic colour shades.
+And if you no longer like the colour, simply paint over it with another of our fantastic colour shades.

 Can I also paint tile relief?